 To activate a preset you simply click/tap on the preset button.
-A white border will appear around the preset and the head will move to the preset position.
+A green border will appear around the preset and the head will move to the preset position.

-If a Goto is in progress, you can immediately stop the movement by clicking/tapping the STOP button.
+If a Goto is in progress, you can immediately stop the movement by clicking/tapping the red STOP button.
+The speed of the robot moving into preset positions can be adjusted in the Preferences tab.
+For more information, refer to Chapter 3 Goto Speed on page 20.

-Adding a custom name to a preset button
+Editing a preset button

-You can assign a name to the preset button.
+You can assign a name and add a picture to the preset button.
 To do so:

-- 1. Click/tap the edit ()button. - 2.
-Click/tap the preset button that you want to change and enter the new name.
-Note that the buttons on the sides of the Darts skin are editable.
+- 1. Click/tap the EDIT button. - 2.
+Click/tap the preset button that you want to change. - 3.
+Enter the new name.
+Click and browse to the graphic to be assigned to the button.